daikk115/package_python_app/README.md

 - To do: I must to remove load config and render from template in this branch because I'm facing some bug like ".egg is not directory, we can read file template in it"
+>> In future, I will come back to bump it.

   + Remove load config: app/__init__.py
   + Return fixed value in module_one/controllers.py